flashbots/flashbots-writings-website/README.md

 http://localhost:3000

-To serve a finally built version (which includes all the meta tags):
+To serve a finally built version (i.e. to double-check the meta tags before publishing):

 ```
 $ yarn build